Crikz-Staking/Crikz/README.md

 ## 🏭 What is Crikz?
 (For Future Producers)

 Crikz is a decentralized yield protocol designed for long-term holders.
 We transform idle tokens into a **Decentralized Production Asset** that constantly generates yield.
-Instead of simple staking, you initiate a **Production Order**, committing tokens to generate new **Products** (yield) every second.
+Instead of simple staking, you initiate a **Production Order**, committing tokens to generate new **tokens** (yield) every second.

 ### 🌟 The Core Production Mechanism